Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 criptor

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This is the initial value speciﬁcation structured
+0..1 aggr This is the initial value speciﬁcation structured

-#@SECTION: 0..1 aggr This is the initial value speciﬁcation structured
+0..1 aggr This is the initial value speciﬁcation structured

 ref This represents the parameter that is initialized by